gridws/grid-cms-extension/POSTINSTALL.md

-# GridCMS is installed!
+# GRID/CMS is installed!

 You can test it out right away!
 [LOGIN HERE](${function:server.url})

-You can alias the function in your hosting setup for a cleaner look.
+You can alias the function in your hosting setup for a cleaner look using your domain.

 ```
 {